-albert is the screen industry authority on environmental sustainability.
-Founded in 2011, the project supports the industry in eliminating its environmental impact as well as developing on-screen content that is compatible with a sustainable climate.
+BAFTA albert is the screen industry authority on environmental sustainability.
+Founded in 2011, the organisation supports the industry in reducing its environmental impact as well as developing on-screen content that is compatible with a sustainable climate.

-At the heart of albert's offer to the industry lies its bespoke carbon calculator which has been designed expressly for the production community to understand the carbon footprint of making a film or TV show, and where their emissions are coming from.
+At the heart of BAFTA albert's offer to the industry lies its bespoke carbon calculator which has been designed expressly for the production community to understand the carbon footprint of making a film or TV show, and where their emissions are coming from.

-This paper details the methodology behind the latest updates to the albert calculator.
-This is the fourth iteration of the albert calculator, released in October 2022.
+This paper details the methodology behind the latest updates to the BAFTA albert calculator.
+This is the fifth iteration of the BAFTA albert calculator, released in November 2023.

-The recent updates have been the most comprehensive to date making the albert calculator arguably the most specific and accurate carbon calculator tool available to the screen production industry.
+The recent updates have been the most comprehensive to date making the BAFTA albert calculator the most specific and accurate carbon calculator tool available to the screen production industry.

-The albert calculator is available for use across the globe and as such contains emission factors from a variety of sources.
+The BAFTA albert calculator is available for use across the globe and as such contains emission factors from a variety of sources.
 For example; any measurement in the UK will be calculated using the Department for Environment, Food and Rural Affairs (DEFRA) data, for other countries the calculator uses the most reliable and accurate sources available.
-The calculator has a database of 309 electricity emission factors (Appendix, table 1) for different countries and states.
+The calculator has a database of 309 electricity emission factors (Appendix, table 1) for different countries and states, which filter into the energy-specific benchmarks.

-The emission factors, benchmarks and activities recorded will be subject to an annual audit and review internally in consultation with the albert Directorate and Consortium, as well as third parties where appropriate.
+The emission factors, benchmarks and activities recorded will be subject to an annual audit and review internally in consultation with the BAFTA albert Directorate and Consortium, as well as third parties where appropriate.
 This is to ensure that the calculator continues to follow the most accurate and up to date global guidelines on emissions reporting and can continue to serve the screen industry.